jiecheney/MLRSNet_Dataset/README.md

 > 2. Labels folders: each category has a . csv file.
 > 3. Categories_names. xlsx: Sheet1 lists the names of 46 categories, and the Sheet2 shows the associated multi-label to each category.

-### However, there are some problems with the original data labeling,such as label mised and label wrong annotated.
+### However, there are some problems with the original data labeling, such as label mised and label wrong annotated.
 The new Labels Folder after modification are shown in the labels folder.
-For the data set divided into training-validation and test were 1:1.The total number of training tests is 54,588, and the total number of test sets was 54,573.
+For the data set divided into training-validation and test were 1:1.
+The total number of training tests is 54,588, and the total number of test sets was 54,573.
 The list divided is in train_val.txt and test.txt respectively.